Lucas-Abba/Lucas-Abba/README.md

 **Talking about Professional Stuffs:**

-- 🌱 Currently learning React and Solidity;
+- 🌱 Currently learning React and Redux;
 - 🔭 I’m interested in ___Big Data___ & ___Blockchain___;
 - 💬 Ask me about anything, I am happy to help;